karuppiah7890/container-world/container-orchestration/kubernetes/teaching-kube/pods/README.md

 Kubernetes is a platform.
 Platform to run things, run your applications.

 How does one run things in Kubernetes?
 Kubernetes only has support for containers.
 For example Docker containers.
-So, how does on run containers in Kubernetes?
+So, how does one run containers in Kubernetes?

 You need to create a Kubernetes object to tell Kubernetes to run containers.